 With the processes mapped out, the teams begin a 3-day focused ‘Improvement Event’, or ‘work-out’ where solutions are developed to address the sponsor’s challenge.
 On the final day of the event, the teams present their solutions to a decision-making panel formed by senior sponsors.
 The team get on-the-spot approval for their solutions and develop an action plan to put them into effect.

 Phase 2: Innovate

 This phase is all about putting solutions into action.
-We do this within an interative framework, which emphasises quick feedback cycles frequently testing the solutions to see which deliver the most value.
+We do this within an iterative framework, which emphasizes quick feedback cycles frequently testing the solutions to see which deliver the most value.

 In Sellafield, senior sponsors and the MI-GSO | PCUBED delivery team gave the participants clear, achievable targets which were assessed in intervals of 30, 60 and 90 days.

 These fast-feedback loops gave Sellafield the ability to quickly understand what activities delivered the most value, allowing them to pivot from those that delivered the least.